How to Apply Conditional Formatting to Multiple Columns in Excel – 10 Easy Methods

 Results found after using COUNTIF Function

-Excel COUNTIF function will count the cell numbers if it is greater than 4 in a range of $D5:$F5.
-Then it will return TRUE for the exact match; otherwise FALSE.
-The Conditional Formatting will help to apply the formula to the whole dataset.
+The COUNTIF function will count the number of cells.
+If it is greater than 4 in the range $D5:$F5, it will return TRUE for exact matches; otherwise FALSE.
+The Conditional Formatting will apply the formula to the whole dataset.

 Read more: How to Apply Conditional Formatting to Multiple Rows

-4. Find Duplicate Rows Based on Multiple Columns Using COUNTIFS Function
+Method 4 – Find Duplicate Rows Based on Multiple Columns Using the COUNTIFS Function

 Dataset to find duplicates based on multiple columns